FarooqAbbas/emrp2018_Moers_Trashbins/README.md

 conda install psycopg2
 or you can upgrade your pip if the is problem in installation python -m  pip install --upgrade pip
+## After installing the above mentioned libraries
+The contains